Daily joint and body aches; looking beyond Fibromyalgia for effective solutions

 The problem is, that in most cases, this is a functional and mechanical problem that is inherited, rather than a pain regulation problem with most people who are classified this way.
-The classification with sleep deprivation, tender points and pain regulation anomalies is so broad, that many people who have a functional problem that can be helped by other methods of treatment are often misunderstood, and eventually give into the fact that they may need to live with it since nothing seems to relieve it other than perhaps exercise, relating this back of course to the woman in the story.
+The classification of sleep deprivation, tender points, and pain regulation anomalies is so broad, that many people who have a functional problem that can be helped by other methods of treatment are often misunderstood, and eventually give in to the fact that they may need to live with it since nothing seems to relieve it other than perhaps exercise, relating this back of course to the woman in the story.

 At the top of the list is body style and how we hold ourselves.
 We inherit certain traits and walk like others in our family do.
 If you are built asymmetrically, you will compensate with an asymmetrical gait and as a result, the body will distort your core muscles over time.
-This results in muscular tightness, joint strain throughout the body and chronic pain.
-You can read more about this concept here
+This results in muscular tightness, joint strain throughout the body, and chronic pain.

-Another important component is addressing how the core and your body mechanics works through muscle work (Myofascial release treatment including Active Release Techniques ®, instrument assisted soft tissue treatment) which in the right qualified hands can markedly improve how the body works.
+Another important component is addressing how the core and your body mechanics work through muscle work (Myofascial release treatment including Active Release Techniques ®, instrument-assisted soft tissue treatment) which in the right qualified hands can markedly improve how the body works.